steverusso/bigtech.fail/doc/sourcing.md

 ## Distrustful

 Instead of selectively picking which news outlets to trust, we give every single one the benefit of the doubt.
-If a news outlet does something to betray trust, we will mark it as distrustful (meaning it can no longer be used by BigTech.fail as a source).
+If a news outlet does something to betray trust, we will mark it as distrustful (meaning it can no longer be used by BigTech.fail as a source, unless it is the primary source of a story that has been verified by others).
 Each entry on the distrustful list will contain which offenses (what story, event, etc.) got them there (exception: Buzzfeed).

 Being marked as distrustful is **not permanent**.